qq471077336/DesignPattern-Kotlin/README.md

     Build a complex object out of elemental objects and itself like a tree structure.
 #### Decorator
     add additional features or behaviors to a particular instance of a class, while not modifying the other instances of same class
+#### Chain of Responsibility
+    Let more than one object handle a request without their knowing each other.
+Pass the request to chained objects until it has been handled.

 ### Behavioral Patterns